-- The current county council advice is being followed. - The Head teacher is the school's nominated coordinator. - The school has adopted a policy which follows the model provided by the county council.
+- ❖ The schools use EVOLVE to plan and risk assess visits - ❖ The current county council advice is being followed. - The Head teacher is the school's nominated coordinator. - The school has adopted a policy which follows the model provided by the county council.